egoist/vue-mugen-scroll/README.md

 Type: `function`<br>
 Required: `true`

 The handler function to run after you scroll to the bottom of the list.
-It will also be invoked on page loaded and the `mugen-scroll` component is visible in viewport.
+It will also be invoked on component mounted and the `mugen-scroll` component is visible in viewport.

 #### shouldHandle